Representation Stability for Disks in a Strip: Introduction

 Does Alpert's proof technique extend to larger widths $w$?
 No. Alpert--Manin found bases for all $H_{k}\big(\text{conf}(n, w)\big)$ analogous to Alpert's bases for $H_{k}\big(\text{conf}(n, 2)\big)$, and they proved that these homology groups are free abelian \cite[Theorem B]{alpert2021configuration1}.
-They also proved that for $w\ge 3$ these bases are not well behaved under the symmetric group action \cite[Proposition 8.6]{alpert2021configuration1}, and that this precludes the possibility of there being a well-defined way of inserting the fundamental class of $H_{0}\big(\text{conf}(1,w)\big)$ into a homology class.
+They also proved that for $w\ge 3$, these bases are not well behaved under the symmetric group action \cite[Proposition 8.6]{alpert2021configuration1}, and that this precludes the possibility of there being enough well-defined ways of inserting the fundamental class of $H_{0}\big(\text{conf}(1,w)\big)$ into a homology class in $H_{k}\big(\text{conf}(n,w)\big)$ to get all the classes in $H_{0}\big(\text{conf}(n+1,w)\big)$, that is, it shows there are not enough ways to give $H_{k}\big(\text{conf}(\bullet,w)\big)$ the structure of a finitely generated FI$_{d}$ module.
 In fact, their argument suggests that such problems are unavoidable when one considers integral homology.
 In addition to computing bases for homology, Alpert--Manin proved that $H_{*}\big(\text{conf}(\bullet, w);\Z\big)$ has an algebraic structure, that of a finitely generated twisted (non-commutative) algebra \cite[Theorem A]{alpert2021configuration1}.

 In this paper, we consider the rational homology of the ordered configuration space of open unit-diameter disks in the infinite strip of width $w$, and we find a new set of generators for $H_{*}\big(\text{conf}(\bullet, w);\Q\big)$ as a twisted algebra.
 Through a series of inductive arguments we use these generators to construct a basis for $H_{k}\big(\text{conf}(n, w);\Q\big)$, distinct from Alpert--Manin's.
-We exhibit families of relatiosns among products of our generators by studying certain cellular complexes, and use our basis to prove that these relations and our generators give a finite presentation of $H_{*}\big(\text{conf}(\bullet, w);\Q\big)$ as a twisted algebra.
+We exhibit families of relations among products of our generators by studying certain cellular complexes, and use our basis to prove that these relations and our generators give a finite presentation of $H_{*}\big(\text{conf}(\bullet, w);\Q\big)$ as a twisted algebra.

 \begin{thm} The homology groups $H_{*}\big(\text{conf}(\bullet, w);\Q\big)$ have the structure of a finitely presented twisted algebra. \end{thm}